Johnng007/Live-Forensicator/Windows/README.md

 # Check for log4j with the JNDILookup.class
 .\Forensicator.ps1 -LOG4J LOG4J

-# Encrypt Artifact after collecting it
+# Encrypt the Artifact after collecting it
 .\Forensicator.ps1 -ENCRYPTED ENCRYPTED

 # Yes of course you can do all